rubenvannieuwpoort/posts/smooth-iteration-count-for-the-mandelbrot-and-julia-sets.md

-﻿# Smooth iteration count for the Mandelbrot and Julia sets
+# Smooth iteration count for the Mandelbrot and Julia sets

 The exterior of the Mandelbrot set is usually colored by using the number of iterations.
-As the number of iterations is a discrete quantity, this leads to the occurence of banding in the coloring.
+As the number of iterations is a discrete quantity, this leads to the occurrence of banding in the coloring.
 In this article, I will derive a formula for a fractional iteration count.
 This is by no means novel; plenty of derivations can be found on the internet.
 However, I found most derivations to be fairly hard to follow, and hope that my explanation may be helpful to at least some people.

 ## Mandelbrot formula